kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 export KOSLI_OWNER=<put your github username here>
 ```

+## Getting your Kosli API token

-To get the kosli API token go to https://app.kosli.com, log in using your github account, and go to your Profile (you'll find it if you click on your avatar in the top right corner of the page)
+To get the kosli API token go to https://app.kosli.com, log in using your github account, and go to your Profile (you'll find it by clicking on your avatar in the top right corner of the page).